metacpan/metacpan-cpan-extracted/distros/F/FCGI-Buffer/README.md

     my $i = CGI::Info->new();
     my $l = CGI::Lingua->new(supported => ['en']);

-    # To use server side caching you must give the cache argument, however
+    # To use server-side caching you must give the cache argument, however
     # the cache_key argument is optional - if you don't give one then one will
     # be generated for you
     my $buffer = FCGI::Buffer->new();